 The many working FNL groups are driven by idealism.
 It is an impressive movement.
 The activists are often expected to give up three evenings a week and frequently Saturday afternoons as well.
 They form study circles, and arrange meetings and demonstrations.
 It is serious work.
 A good activist is ideologically aware and disciplined and avoids alcohol.

-Everything seethes with life, bringing back fire and fervour to politics.
+Everything seethes with life, bringing back fire and fervor to politics.
 The cylinders of stencil machines roll and whirl.
 Power seems to have deserted the leadenfooted parliament and is now to be found among those who are ready to fight.
 What is and is not done on the streets of Sweden is expected to influence the politics of the world.
 Politics concerns everyone, not only remote figures who wield power.
 Protest demonstrations, long since fossilised into a Social-Democratic ritual, now degenerate into riots if the police interfere.

 But it is not only the young who want to see an end to the war.
 All five parties represented in the Swedish parliament combine in a common initiative to collect signatures on an appeal to President Nixon to stop bombing Vietnam.
 Within a month 2.7 million Swedes, one-third of the population, have signed.